travelgateX/documentation-site/content/travelgatex/reference/enums/ApplicationAreaType.md

   "requireby": [
     {
       "name": "Amenity",
-      "description": "Something, such as a swimming pool or shopping centre, that is intended to make life more pleasant or comfortable for the people.", "url": "/travelgatex/reference/objects/amenity"
+      "description": "An Amenity is defined as something intended to make life more pleasant or comfortable for people.
+Examples include: swimming pools, shopping centers, etc.", "url": "/travelgatex/reference/objects/amenity"
     },
     {